JuergenGutsch/blog/_source/_posts/2019-10-02-aspnetcore30-workerservice.md

 - Worker Service
 ---

-I mentioned in on of the first posts of this series, that we are now able to create ASP.NET Core applications without a web server and without all the HTTP stuff that is needed to provide content via HTTP or HTTPS.
+I mentioned in one of the first posts of this series, that we are now able to create ASP.NET Core applications without a web server and without all the HTTP stuff that is needed to provide content via HTTP or HTTPS.
 At first glance, it sounds weird.
 Why should I create an ASP.NET application that doesn't provide any kind of an endpoint over HTTP?
 Is this really ASP.NET?
 Well, it is not ASP.NET in the sense of creating web applications.
 But it is part of the ASP.NET Core and uses all the cool features that we got used to in ASP.NET Core:

 * Logging
 * Configuration